asseco-voice/laravel-json-authorization/README.md

 which will in start limit the possible output to 1, 2, 3, 4 and 5 effectively saying that you can update IDs 1, 3, 4, and 5.
 Others are forbidden through an imposed read right.
 - since delete option is omitted, you have no right for deleting any contact

+## Additional

+For dev purposes, you can disable authorization completely by adding this to your ``.env`` file:

+    OVERRIDE_AUTHORIZATION=true